BDC Hamburger Icon

 Setting clear goals for each remote employee helps everyone stay on track.
 Determine your expectations for each role, decide when deadlines should be met, write up weekly to-do lists, and set employee performance goals

-The Google Analytics goal feature is an excellent way for your team to quantify their goals and track online performance.
-Goal-tracking can increase company productivity and reduce the chances of team members falling behind in meeting their personal, career and company goals.
+The Google Analytics goal feature is an excellent way for your employees to quantify their goals and track online performance.
+Goal-tracking can increase company productivity and reduce the chances of team members falling behind in meeting their personal, career and company objectives.

 Be as detailed as possible with your expectations and goals, and post them where your team can easily access them.
 While there are bound to be some hiccups and disruptions along the way, setting clear expectations keeps everyone accountable.